UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 ``/opt/unicore/unicorex/conf/rest-users.txt``

-A default user "demouser" with password "test123" is pre-configured, you can add others.
+A default user *demouser* with password *test123* is pre-configured, you can add others.

 Many other options for authentication exist, and we can only refer to the :ref:`Authentication section <use_auth>` in the UNICORE/X manual.